 EFL - ESL activities and games for discussing current social issues

 The first of three upper-intermediate ESL lesson plans on the theme of 'society'.
 It focuses on vocabulary and discussions around current social issues and includes a lead-in activity, several classroom exercises and a game.
-And don't forget, if you use an Android device, you can get offline access to these materials through the TEFL Handbook app.
+And don't forget, if you use an iOS or Android device, you can get offline access to these materials through the TEFL Handbook app.

 Start by eliciting or adding four social issues to the board.
 Then discuss concepts and vocabulary related to each one.
 Use this spider diagram as a guide.